-Dizziness is a sudden or gradual darkening or blurring effect in one's field of vision.
-The common reason is often a temporary reduction in blood flow to the brain.
-This condition, typically due to sudden position changes, is frequently associated with low blood pressure.
+Eye dimming is a sudden or gradual dark or blurry effect in a person's visual field.
+Its common cause is a temporary reduction in the blood flow to the brain.
+This condition, often resulting from sudden changes in position, is frequently associated with low blood pressure.

 Low Blood Pressure (Hypotension)